Using ShowOne with an audio interface

 TIP: The Apogee Duet is a great unit but has a quirk or two.
 See the separate “Tip and Trick” for some helpful info (coming soon).

-Put ShowOne into 4-Channel mode in the Settings screen.
+Put ShowOne into 4-Channel mode in Settings -> Outputs.
 The audio from your tracks will now play in stereo out of the interface’s “Main” output, while the click and count-offs along with the track audio will play through the “Headphone” or secondary output.

 Connect the stereo Main output to the PA or mixer for the audience, and connect the stereo Headphone output either to a monitor board or directly to a pair of headphones or in-ear monitors for the key musician (often the drummer) to monitor through.
 If monitoring directly from the interface with headphones, the click and countoff will play “up the middle” out of both headphones along with your track in stereo.

 Using In-Ear Monitor mixes and Countoff Split mode

 If you or your band/group uses an in-ear monitoring system like many do today, you’ll probably want to connect all four outputs of your interface into separate inputs on the monitor board for maximum versatility.
 This way, the onstage musicians can receive any amount of the desired channels playing from ShowOne.
 The Main stereo pair would be sent along to the front of house (audience) mix.
 “Countoff Split” mode, as found in Settings, is meant to be used in this configuration.